sandhaka/learning-from-net/README.md

 Learn from .NET
 ---
-> Personal collection of accessory material for studying.
+> A personal collection of studying materials.

 #### Benchmarks